 Students who are interested in obtaining 150 credit hours to meet CPA licensing requirements are not limited to the Accounting and Finance double major.
-Students may select any courses they choose to make up the additional credits beyond 128 hours, including the Forensic Accounting concentration discussed below, or they may choose to double major in another College program.
+Students may select any courses they choose to make up the additional credits beyond 128 hours.
+Popular options include the Forensic Accounting concentration (discussed below), double majoring in another Business Program major, double majoring in another College program, and or minoring in any number of areas across the College programs.